Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 PRETEXT

-PRETEXT is used by the major multicenter trial groups as a central component of risk stratification schemes that define treatment of hepatoblastoma.
-PRETEXT is based on the Couinaud eight-segment anatomic structure of the liver using cross-sectional imaging.
+Major multicenter trial groups use PRETEXT as a central component of risk stratification schemes that guide treatment of hepatoblastoma.
+PRETEXT is based on the Couinaud eight-segment anatomical structure of the liver using cross-sectional imaging.

 The PRETEXT system divides the liver into four parts, called sections.
 The left lobe of the liver consists of a lateral section (Couinaud segments I, II, and III) and a medial section (segment IV), whereas the right lobe consists of an anterior section (segments V and VIII) and a posterior section (segments VI and VII) (see Figure 1).
-PRETEXT groups were devised by the SIOPEL for their first trial, SIOPEL-1,[
+PRETEXT groups were devised by the Société Internationale d'Oncologie Pédiatrique–Epithelial Liver Tumor Study Group (SIOPEL) for their first trial, SIOPEL-1,[

 Figure 1.
 The liver is divided into four sections: the right posterior section, the right anterior section, the left medial section, and the left lateral section.
 Each section of the liver is further divided into segments: segments VI and VII make up the right posterior section, segments V and VIII make up the right anterior section, segment IV makes up the left medial section, and segments II and III make up the left lateral section.
 Segment I is found deep in the left side of the liver, in front of the inferior vena cava and behind the right, middle, and left hepatic veins.